Skip navigation

 Nonstress test results are given as one of the following:

 A nonreactive result doesn't always mean your baby has a health problem.
-The baby may simply have been asleep and not easily awoken.
+Your baby may have been asleep and not easily awoken.
 Nonreactive results may also be caused by certain medicines taken during pregnancy.
 But if the result was nonreactive, your provider will probably take more tests to find out if there is cause for concern.
-If your baby is found to be at risk, you may need treatment or monitoring, or to have delivery induced if it is late enough in your pregnancy.
+If your baby is found to be at risk, you may need treatment or monitoring, or to have labor induced if it is late enough in your pregnancy.

-If you have questions about your results, talk to your health care provider.
+If you have questions about your results, talk to your provider.

 Is there anything else I need to know about a nonstress test?

 • Contraction stress test.
-This test checks for how your baby's heart reacts when your uterus contracts.
+This test checks how your baby's heart reacts when your uterus contracts.
 To make your uterus contract, you may be asked to rub your nipples through your clothing or may be given a medicine called oxytocin, which can cause contractions.

 These tests pose no known risks to you or your baby.